 This course cannot always be your top priority, and in consideration of this, the lowest score from each of (a) the problem sets and (b) the 20-minute exams are dropped.
 If you do not turn in one of these assignments for any reason, that becomes the dropped assignment.
 This is intended to accommodate emergencies such as illness, as well as professional obligations such as out-of-town conferences.
-Make-up drills are available, but will have to be scheduled at my convenience outside of class.
+Make-up drills are available; email me to schedule a time convenient to both of us outside of class (such as during office hours).
 Make-up labs will normally be possible during other scheduled lab meetings but again you must confirm this with the lab instructor.
 In the event that other obligations or emergencies compel you to miss multiple assignments and you are concerned about your grade, then you may meet with me during office hours to discuss the possibility of taking an incomplete.
 Policy on missed labs is to be determined.

-SASC Accommodation
+SASC ACCOMMODATION